 Are pistol squats better than barbell squats?

 Neither is better or worse — just different.
 Plus, it depends on the goals you have.
 If your goal is strength then barbell squats are your go-to.
 If you want to improve your balance and reduce imbalances, the pistol squat should be your first choice.
 There is room for both because no matter your goal.
 The nice thing, too, is that one will improve the other.

 Are pistol squats bad for your knees?

-Pistol squats involve a high degree of knee flexion and if your stability and mobility of your hip, knee, or ankle are lacking then yes it could be bad for your knees.
+Pistol squats involve a high degree of knee flexion and if your stability and mobility of your hips, knees, or ankles are lacking, it might not feel great for your knees.

 However, pistols squats are not bad for your knees when performed well with the required stability and mobility.
-But if you do have knee issues or movement asymmetries then performing a regression and working on your mobility is your best bet.
+But if you do have knee issues or movement asymmetries, check in with a doctor.
+See if you can perform scaled versions while working on your mobility.

 Featured Image: Xamyak/Shutterstock